-In 2015, Kansas became a model for welfare reform that harms children and families.
+In 2015, Kansas became a model for harsh restrictions to work and family support programs, harming children and families in the process.
 The “HOPE” Act shortened cash assistance eligibility, increased work requirements for mothers of infants, and placed unnecessary restrictions on where families can spend their much-needed cash assistance.
-The legislation kicked thousands of Kansans off welfare rolls, including over 1,000 children since January 2016.
+The legislation kicked thousands of Kansans off welfare rolls, including more than 1,000 children since January 2016.

-Kansas policymakers can strengthen the safety net in the following ways:
+Kansas policymakers can strengthen our state in the following ways:

 Click here to read our report on the Safety Net.